slaeryan/slaeryan.github.io/posts/midnighttrain.md

 );
 ```

-So as can be seen from the MSDN docs GUID(Globally Unique Identifier) is basically a way to identify the specific variable in question.
-Each variable must have a name
+And if you're wondering what a _Guid_ is, A GUID(Globally Unique Identifier) along with the variable name is  just a way to identify the specific variable in question.
+Therefore, each variable must have a unique name and GUID.

+Okay this sounds too good to be true so what's the caveat?
+Can you call these API's even from a non-elevated context?

+Good question, the answer is no!
+Calling these API functions require that you are a local admin and that you have a specific privilege available and enabled in the calling token namely - **SeSystemEnvironmentPrivilege/SE_SYSTEM_ENVIRONMENT_NAME**.
+This means that our persistence framework won't install without an **Elevated Context**.(Blue Teams take note!)

+I wouldn't consider this a huge problem for attackers since persistence is typically meant to be a Post-Ex job and could be easily installed after privilege escalation on the host.

+But the problem doesn't end there.
+The next big caveat is size.
+How much data can you store in a single NVRAM variable and how many such variables can be created reliably?

+That shall solely dictate what can or can't be used as the payload.

+To answer this question, I have done some testing in my lab and I have found that